RockAfeller2013/vibecoded/showcase/README.md

 ### Features

 - Audience Particpatation and engagment -
+- Vertical Scroll, Horizontal call, information for powerpoint replacement , copy a powerpoint and convert to HTML, etc
 - show.io
 - https://prezi.com/
 - Import from Import your slides from Github Markup format